zotonic/zotonic/doc/developer-guide/translation.rst

 strings are added, strings are changed, or removed.
 When this happens, the translation files need to be kept in sync.

-The `Translation status` page in the admin gives an overview, per module / language combination, of the amount of strings that are translated for each language.
+In admin: Structure > Translation > Translation Status you can find the overview of the amount of strings that are translated for each language.

 After pressing the `Generate .pot files` button in the translation admin the ``.pot`` files are updated, but the existing ``.po`` files